near/bounties/README.md

 ## Helpful Links

+1. The [NEAR Grants Program](https://gov.near.org/t/tools-missing-in-the-ecosystem/75/16) is where to go if you have a project idea and need support.
-1. The main [Contributor Program page](https://near.org/contributor) where you can participate in a wide range of community-focused activities (usually these are more bite-sized than projects in this repo)
+2. The main [Contributor Program page](https://near.org/contributor) where you can participate in a wide range of community-focused activities (usually these are more bite-sized than projects in this repo)
 2. The [Community coordination repo](https://github.com/near/community) where community activities are coordinated.
 3. The [Events Repo](https://github.com/nearprotocol/near-events) where events that team members might sponsor, speak at or host are submitted and tracked
 3. Any of the repos in the [NEAR Github](https://github.com/near) will have READMEs listing their contribution process